23rd Wing: Operations Desert Shield and Desert Storm

-In response to the buildup of forces following the Iraqi invasion of Kuwait in August 1990, the 74th and 76th Tactical Fighter Squadrons deployed with numerous support personnel to King Fahd International Airport, Saudi Arabia, attached to the 354th Tactical Fighter Wing (Provisional) as part of Operation Desert Shield.
+In response to the buildup of forces following the Iraqi invasion of Kuwait in August 1990, the 74th and 76th Tactical Fighter Squadrons deployed with numerous support personnel, to include pilots and maintainers from the 75th Tactical Fighter Squadron to King Fahd International Airport, Saudi Arabia, attached to the 354th Tactical Fighter Wing (Provisional) as part of Operation Desert Shield.
 The A-10 deployment was the largest ever fielded and consisted of:

 A total of 144 A/OA-10 aircraft were deployed.

 Using forward operating locations near the Kuwaiti border as well as King Fahd AB, A-10s made their combat debut in Operation Desert Storm on 17 January 1991.
 The 23 TFW flew more than 2,700 combat sorties over Iraq and Kuwait while maintaining a mission-capable rate of 95 percent.
 In addition to providing close air support for ground units, the A-10s performed Combat Search and Rescue and SCUD-hunting missions.
 The combined efforts of the A-10 units resulted in the confirmed destruction of 987 tanks, 926 artillery pieces, 500 armored personnel carriers, 1,106 trucks, 112 military structures, 96 radars, 72 bunkers, 57 SCUD missile launchers, 50 anti-aircraft artillery batteries, 28 command posts, 11 FROG missiles, nine surface-to-air missile sites, eight fuel tanks and 12 aircraft.

 Both squadrons returned to England Air Force Base at the end of March 1991.
 Support personnel continued to arrive for months after the aircraft redeployment.
 In October 1990, the Base Realignment and Closure Commission decided that England Air Force Base would be closed by September 1992.
 A draw down of equipment and personnel began almost immediately.

 On 1 October 1991, as part of an Air Force-wide reorganization, the wing designation became 23rd Fighter Wing, and on 1 November 1991, the squadrons also dropped "tactical" from their designations.

 On 2 December 1991, the 75th Fighter Squadron was inactivated.
 The 74 FS was inactivated on 13 February 1992, and the 76 FS on 29 May.
 The 23rd Fighter Wing's A-10 aircraft were sent to Air National Guard units, and the wing was inactivated on 1 June 1992.
 England was closed the same day.